Questions and Answers

 Not at all!
 Beginners are absolutely welcome.
 We create a supportive environment where shy, nervous, and first-time performers can grow alongside experienced kids.

-What will my child do during camp?
+What will my child do during rehearsal?

 2

-Campers spend the week:
+Students spend the rehearsal:

 Acting, Singing, Dancing, Learning choreography, Making crafts and props